 LMISF functions include:

-- Receive and process IMS signalling (Gm extracted from the S8 GTP tunnel) over the Xia reference point
+- Receive and process IMS signalling (Gm extracted from the S8 GTP tunnel) over the Xia reference point for inbound roaming users where S8HR is utlized

-- Tracking all IMS registrations, re-registrations and de-registrations of all roaming users operating through S8HR
+- Tracking all IMS registrations, re-registrations and de-registrations of all inbound roaming users where S8HR is utilized

-- Establish and maintain mapping between LEA requested target identity and the GTP tunnel identities available in the BBIFF or S-GW.
+- Establish and maintain mapping between the LEA requested target identities and S8GTP tunnel identities available in the BBIFF or S-GW subject to LI

 - Provide IMS capabilities (IRI) equivalent to those defined in 33.107[3] & 33.108 [4]

-- Inform the LPCF of activation and deactivation of LI on targets roaming through S8HR.
+- Inform the LPCF of activation and deactivation of LI on targets who are inbound roaming users where S8HR is utilized.

 - Generation of Communications records for the purpose of Data Retention.